The Lehigh FLEX MBA Program has funding options available to our students.

-Support courses or administrative offices in the CBE, and are required to work up to 20 hours per week during the nine-month academic year.
+Support courses or administrative offices in the COB, and are required to work up to 20 hours per week during the nine-month academic year.
 In return, graduate assistants receive a stipend, payable August through May; and are eligible for a health insurance subsidy.

 Support faculty research and are required to work an average of 5 hours per week during the nine-month academic year.
 In return, research assistants receive stipends.